gagandeepahuja09/golang-db/journal/part_2.md

 * After writing the index block, we need to write the footer.
 Footer structure:
     * [index offset -> 4 bytes]

+### Need to add tests
+* Logic for flushing memtable to sstable in the correct block based format with index and footer block (d)
+* Logic for loading the sstable indexes in-memory during application startup. (d)
+* Write a test which calls flushMemtableToSsTable first and then calls buildSsTableIndexes.
+Assert the output of buildSsTableIndexes. (wip)

 ### Logic for reading SSTable
 * Check the index offset from footer.
 * Load the entire index in-memory.